+TeX-after-compilation-finished-hook

-''' TeX-after-compilation-finished-hook[Variable]Hook which is run after the TEX/IATEX processor has successfully finished compiling your document.
-(See Chapter 4 [Processing], page 53, for finding out how to compile your document).
-Each function in the hook is run with the compiled output document '''
+Hook which is run after the TeX/IATeX processor has successfully finished compiling your document.
+(See Chapter 4 [Processing], page 51, for finding out how to compile your document).
+Each function in the hook is run with the compiled output document as its argument.